Estimating Commonsense Plausibility through Semantic Shifts: Experimental Setup

 \subsection{Evaluation Metrics}

 \textbf{Spearman's rank correlation coefficient $\rho$}: We choose this as the primary metric following CoDa and ViComTe.
-It measures the correlation between the predicted ranks of candidates and their ground-truth ranks, focusing on the relative ordering rather than exact values.
+It measures the rank correlation between predicted and ground-truth plausibility orderings.
 This emphasis on relative ordering aligns with the nature of commonsense plausibility assessment, where the exact probability values are less important than correctly identifying more plausible options over less plausible ones.
-A $\rho$ value of 1 indicates perfect correlation, 0 indicates no correlation, and -1 indicates perfect negative correlation.

-\textbf{Accuracy}: CoDa and ViComTe include binary comparison tasks where each object is paired with two attribute values, with one being more plausible than the other.
-The model need to rank the more plausible value higher.
-We use accuracy as the evaluation metric, which measures the proportion of correct rankings.
-This metric is particularly suitable for cross-attribute comparisons as it is unaffected by variations in the number of candidates, unlike the Spearman's rank correlation coefficient.
+\textbf{Accuracy}: CoDa and ViComTe also include binary comparison tasks where each object is paired with two attribute values, with one more plausible than the other.
+Models need to rank the more plausible value higher.
+Accuracy quantifies the success rate of these binary selections.
+This metric is suitable for cross-attribute comparisons as it is unaffected by variations in the number of candidates, unlike Spearman's rank correlation coefficient.